Using Charitable Gift Annuities for Sure-Fire Kingdom Giving

-But this wouldn’t be the Vander Arks’ last adventure abroad.
+But this wouldn’t be their last adventure abroad.
 While Nolan was an administrator at a Christian school in St. Louis, Joey found an advertisement for a teaching position in Perth, Australia that was perfect for her husband.

 Once again, Joey tells the story, “I said to myself, ‘Well, Joey, if you don’t want to go, then you throw this ad in the trash.
 Don’t show it to him, because he’s going to apply for it, and he’s going to get that job.’”

-Joey did show the ad to Nolan who applied for the job and got it.
-With a six-year-old and a two-and-a-half-year-old, the Vander Arks moved to and spent five years in Perth.
+Joey did show the ad to Nolan, who applied for the job and got it.
+With a six-year-old and a two-and-a-half-year-old, Nolan and Joey moved to and spent five years in Perth.
 “Those five years are probably the best five family years we had,” remarks Joey.

-The Vander Arks’ passions ultimately led them to Denver, Colorado where Nolan worked as administrator at a hospital and Christian school, while Joey worked as a nurse in a retirement home.
+Their passions ultimately led them to Denver, Colorado, where Nolan worked as an administrator at a hospital and Christian school while Joey worked as a nurse in a retirement home.

-In the midst of their adventures, the Vander Arks found creative ways to financially support their favorite Kingdom causes.
+In the midst of their adventures, Nolan and Joey found creative ways to financially support their favorite Kingdom causes.